 In major universities in the US that support ethnomusicology PhD programs–such as University of Texas, University of California, Los Angeles, and Wesleyan University–a great variety of “world music” ensembles can be found, from Indonesian gamelan, to Chinese music, North Indian music, mariachi bands, salsa bands, and so on (Solís, 2004).
 As suggested in a recent publication, “Creating World Music” is one reasonable sphere of activity to pursue in the context of a world music ensemble in higher education (Coppola, Hebert, & Campbell, 2021), with activities that entail not only sustaining a tradition through performance that aims for some version of “authenticity” toward heritage, but even creating new music.
+This also fits with Robin Moore’s recent advocacy for a “greater centrality of performance as a component of ethnomusicological training” (Moore, 2021, p.
+219), which is partly based on the realization that “Many ethnomusicologists involved in performance have found that playing music affords insights into the arts that complement academic inquiry; the two realms need not be conceived as distinct, but as mutually reinforcing” (p.
+229).

 However, what we are suggesting here is that not only can this be reasonably supported in alignment with the aesthetics of a specific tradition, but also within cross-cultural experimentations.
 In other words, methods from both ethnomusicology and artistic research can be valuable in this field.

 Moore (2021) recently claimed that “Institutions resist change, but the time is right to offer a new vision of performance training.
 And in that effort ethnomusicology is poised to play a central role” (p.
-234), a statement that confirms a current trend and indicates that in the renewal of Higher Music Education curricula, methods from both artistic research (REACT, 2021) and ethnomusicology hold great potential.
-The examples discussed in this book also contribute to this field with some alternative approaches that may be applicable in higher music education.
+234), a statement that confirms a current trend for the renewal of Higher Music Education curricula.
+Along the same lines, the field of artistic research has developed methods for integrating artistic development with reflexive and analytical strategies, but the implementation of such procedures in HME is still in its early stages (REACT, 2021).The examples discussed in this book also contribute to this field with some alternative approaches that may be applicable in higher music education.
 Indeed, offering space for experimental intercultural ensembles, like The Six Tones, would likely be considered a radical gesture in most conservatoire settings, and require some high-tech infrastructure to be implemented– including high bandwidth internet, quality video cameras, microphones, and mixing equipment–so rehearsals and performances can be planned as live telematic collaborations with other such ensembles in other parts of the world.
 What can be gained through such a bold step is direct access to “culture bearers,” who can open students’ ears to the vast diversity of musical expressions that exist worldwide, rather than being limited to what may be available in their local community.
 Online collaborations also tend to eventually lead to face-to-face collaborations when that becomes feasible.
 Telematic performance in this way can become a new form of internationalization, and an innovative way of bringing cultural diversity into higher education.
 The recent Covid-19 pandemic has especially shown how online collaborations of this kind can be useful, but they are much more effective when carefully planned than when hastily improvised due to the unexpected constraints of a pandemic lock-down.

 We argue that the benefits of stimulated recall, and the intersubjective knowledge formation through a double-reflexivity which it offers, entails a method which may successfully be implemented in performance training in Higher Music Education.
 Since it is a method grounded in listening, it offers efficient techniques which can be readily integrated into teaching.
 The perspectives discussed above, regarding the many opportunities for designing specific interactions with technology are equally pertinent for educational contexts.